 We consulted organisations, businesses, community groups and residents in Leith to ask what ‘Zero Waste Leith’ would look like for them.
 One of the most popular requests was to tackle flytipping, which eight out of ten people said was a big problem that had affected them personally.
 Flytipping is an issue keenly felt in Leith as it has the highest density population in Scotland with more than 90 per cent of people living in a tenement or flat.

 The aim of the campaign was to raise awareness of flytipping and how to tackle it by providing information about responsible disposal and reporting, and to engage more people in taking action to reduce street dumping.
 We teamed up with Gerry Farrell Ink to make this happen.

-The term ‘Flyspotting’ was coined to describe a new approach to tackling flytipping where the local community are actively involved in ‘spotting’ and reporting flytipping, supported by a visible campaign of posters, stickers and street stencils.
+The term ‘Flyspotting’ was coined to describe a new approach to tackling flytipping where the local community are actively involved in ‘spotting’ and reporting flytipping, supported by a visible campaign of park railing and stairwell posters, stickers and street stencils.
 ‘Flyspotting’ also gives a nod to the popular Trainspotting films, partly set in Edinburgh.
 Changeworks’ team of 60 volunteers played a crucial role in the campaign’s success, rolling out stairwell posters and information booklet to 2,900 households in the trial area, with support from The City of Edinburgh Council.
 Flyspotting also featured regularly on social media and included a Trainspotting spoof video.